 - In different geographical locations

 - Usable: you want to test your backups regularly.
-Nothing is worse than having to use backups and discover that you can't use them because of a format error or whatever
+Nothing is worse than having to use backups and discovering that you can’t use them because of a format error or whatever

 This option is the more secure.
 We do everything by the book, and we make sure that our passwords and TOTP/recovery codes are not stored in the same place.
 The option I would recommend for that is to use security keys such as Yubikeys.
 There are two ways you can use the keys with:

 - FIDO U2F: basically you just have to touch the key to confirm that you want to log into a service.
 This is good and convenient but it might not be supported by your smartphone, and a lot of services are not supporting it either

 - Record your TOTP codes into the Yubikey, and use the authenticator application.
 This way you can generate one-time passwords from any device, and the secret key never leaves the Yubikey, but there is a limit on the number of items that you can store

 In addition to these constraints, you must make sure to have backups in case where your key is lost.
 The way I recommend managing them is to have at least one backup key and a notepad with the recovery codes stored in a secure location.
 A quick word on the recovery codes: they are basically one-time passwords pre-generated by the service in the case where you lose the device you use to store your TOTP codes.
 You don’t necessarily need them if you have a backup of the secret TOTP seed key.